Follow my writing in English:

-In an art-theoretical context, I wish to visually map the female gaze.
+In an art-theoretical context, I wish to visually map and unfold the female gaze and the body as Kabbalah – spiritually divine.

 In an art historical context I research on a new canon of art history where women artists are included.
 Throughout history, feminist artwork and gender studies have not been allowed to transform us—or our art history—to the extent originally intended.
 Instead of women being seen as “the other,” merely attempting to disrupt art history through artistic negotiations of our conditions of difference (historical, social, cultural), we are actively reshaping the canon of art.